alpacabar/Sensitivity-Analysis-on-Panoramic-Xray/README.md

 _Classifying Sensitivity in Panoramic X-rays_

-I am classifying the sensitivity of panoramic X-rays based on biometric patterns in the images rather than text content (which may be unnatural).
-This approach uses image processing and feature detection techniques to identify patterns such as:
+This project classifies the sensitivity of panoramic X-rays by analyzing biometric patterns in the images.
+Unlike approaches that rely on text content (which may feel unnatural), this method leverages advanced image processing and feature detection techniques to identify patterns such as:

-- Unique tooth structures: Specific arrangements, missing teeth, or dental restorations.
+Unique tooth structures: Specific arrangements, missing teeth, or dental restorations.
-- Jawbone anomalies: Distinct or rare bone patterns.
+Jawbone anomalies: Rare or distinctive jawbone patterns.
-- Sinus patterns: Unique sinus shapes.
+Sinus patterns: Unique sinus shapes or structures.
-- Metadata, such as personally identifiable information (PII) if available.
+Class-specific anomalies: Features like caries, deep caries, impacted teeth, and periapical lesions based on labeled data.

 ----------------------------------------------------------------------------------------------------------------------------------------

 *How trustworthy is this detection?*

-1. Preprocessing Enhances Detection: Techniques like CLAHE, noise reduction, and edge detection improve feature visibility, supporting both structural and YOLO-based analysis.
+1. Preprocessing Enhances Detection: Techniques like CLAHE, Gaussian blur, and Canny edge detection improve edge visibility and feature clarity, ensuring robust structural analysis.
-2. YOLO: YOLOv8, a state-of-the-art object detection model, ensures reliable and real-time detections when fine-tuned on a dental dataset.
+2. YOLO: YOLOv8, a state-of-the-art object detection model, reliably detects features when fine-tuned on a dental dataset, capturing patterns such as caries, lesions, and restorations.
-3. Combination of Structural and YOLO Features: Integrates structural contour-based features with YOLO to achieve a balance between traditional image analysis and deep learning.
+3. Integration of Features: Combines structural contour-based features with YOLO detections and labeled classes to ensure comprehensive sensitivity classification.

 However, there are few limitations that require attention:
-1. Model Dependence: Detection accuracy is tied to the quality and diversity of the training dataset.
-Inadequate training may lead to false positives or missed detections.
+1. Model Dependence: YOLO detections rely on the quality and diversity of the training dataset.
+Insufficient or biased training can lead to false positives or missed detections.
-2. Simplistic Structural Analysis: Contour-based detection relies on clear edges, which may fail in noisy or low-quality images.
+2. Simplistic Structural Analysis: Contour-based detection depends on edge clarity and can falter with noisy or low-quality images.
-3. Context Awareness: Sensitivity classification does not yet account for clinical context (e.g., known treatments vs anomalies).
+3. Class Context: While labels classify anomalies, sensitivity analysis does not yet factor in the clinical significance of specific features (e.g., distinguishing between mild and severe lesions).
-4. Threshold Sensitivity: Current thresholds for classification (e.g., label counts, YOLO detections) are heuristic and may require refinement for specific datasets.
+4. Threshold Sensitivity: Heuristic thresholds (e.g., number of labels or structural features) may require refinement for different datasets or clinical contexts.

 ----------------------------------------------------------------------------------------------------------------------------------------